bluefeatherdev/bluefeatherdev/README.md

 Actualmente, estoy enfocado en el desarrollo móvil multiplataforma, aprendiendo tecnologías como **Flutter**, **Dart** y **Firebase**. -->

-Hi! 👋 I’m a **mobile app developer for Android and iOS** 📲.
+Hello! 👋 I’m a **Software Engineering student** focused on **Android and iOS mobile development** 📲.

-I’m currently in my fourth year of Systems Engineering in Colombia, specializing in Software Development.
 I’m passionate about learning programming languages and creating modern, functional, and engaging digital experiences.

-At the moment, I’m focused on cross-platform mobile development, learning technologies such as **Flutter**, **Dart**, and **Firebase**.
+At the moment, I’m dedicated to cross-platform mobile development, learning technologies such as **Flutter**, **Dart**, and **Firebase**.

 🎯 **Technologies:**